akshaya040806/Building-a-SIngle-Node-SIEM-Lab-Setup-with-Elastic-ELK-Stack-with-Threat-Detection-Rules/README.md

 ---

-## What to Say in a Deloitte Interview
+## What to Say in an Interview if you built this fully (Very much needed project on companies like EY, Deloitte, etc)

-> "I built a single-node SIEM detection lab on Kali Linux simulating a corporate environment with 7 employees across 4 departments.
+> "I built a single-node SIEM detection lab on Kali Linux simulating an environment with 7 employees across 4 departments.
 I wrote a Python log generator that produces realistic enterprise telemetry — parallel sessions using Markov-chain user behaviour, meeting and lunch gaps, and three attack types: brute force, insider threat, and privilege escalation.
-Logs were shipped in real time via Filebeat into Elasticsearch and visualised in Kibana.
-I wrote five detection rules using KQL and EQL — including a sequence-based EQL rule that detects privilege escalation by correlating sudo execution with user creation within the same session.
-All rules are mapped to MITRE ATT&CK techniques T1110, T1078, T1041, and T1548."
+Logs were sent in real time via Filebeat into Elasticsearch and visualised/detected in Kibana.
+I wrote <how_many_you_did> detection rule using KQL — including a sequence-based rule that detects brute-force by correlation, analysis and a visual metric.
+All rules are mapped to MITRE ATT&CK techniques T1110, T1078 and T1548."

 ---

-## CV Line
+## CV

-**Detection Engineering Lab — Elastic SIEM**
-Built a threat detection pipeline using Filebeat, Elasticsearch 8.x, and Kibana.
+**Building a Single-Node SIEM Lab Setup with Industry Verified Elastic (ELK) Stack with Threat Detection Rules** Built a threat detection pipeline using Filebeat, Elasticsearch 8.x, and Kibana.
 Modelled insider threat, brute force, and privilege escalation attack chains with ground-truth labels.
-Wrote KQL and EQL detection rules mapped to MITRE ATT&CK techniques T1110, T1078, T1041, and T1548.
-Validated real-time alert firing in Elastic SIEM.
+Wrote KQL and EQL detection rules mapped to MITRE ATT&CK techniques T1110, T1078 and T1548.
+Validated real-time alert firing in Elastic Kibana based SIEM stack.

 ---

-*Built on Kali Linux — Elastic Stack 8.19 — Python 3.x*